-The DGA actively worked in many of the 45 states where production incentives now exist.
-The DGA continues to work in coalitions and with other partners in numerous states to promote the benefits of film and television production.
+The DGA actively worked in many of the states where production incentives now exist, and continues to work in coalitions and with other partners to promote the benefits of film and television production.

-In New York, the DGA worked closely with its partners to ensure the renewal of the hugely successful New York tax incentive.
-In August 2010, legislation was enacted to create an additional pool of funding for the state incentive program, allocating $420 million/year through 2014.
-(Additional information can be found on the New York State Governor's Office for Motion Picture and Television Development website: http://www.nylovesfilm.com/tax/)
+In New York, the DGA worked closely with its partners to initially secure the passage of the Empire State Film Production Tax Credit – and then to ensure its renewal.
+In April 2013, legislation was enhanced and extended for the state incentive program, allocating $420 million per year through 2019.
+This hugely successful incentive will be up for renewal in 2019 and the Guild is already fully engaged in accomplishing that goal.
+(Additional information can be found on the New York State Governor's Office for Motion Picture and Television Development website: www.nylovesfilm.com)

 Since 2014, as part of the Guild’s overall diversity initiatives, the DGA has worked closely with the Writers Guild of America East to introduce and support a first-of-its-kind bill in New York which encourages the hiring of women and minority directors in episodic television.
 To achieve this, the legislation would set aside $5 million from the current $420 million per year allocated to the New York film and television production incentive.
 The legislation passed the New York Assembly and moved close, but did not get, to a Senate floor vote in June 2016.
 The Guild will continue to pursue this effort.

 The Guild wants its members to be able to choose where they work and has pursued productions incentives to give filmmakers greater options to keep television and film productions in the United States.